-The most striking of black wedding gowns is perhaps those of Gothic style, with smoky eye make up and deep dark painted lips and nails.
-The dramatic silhouette of this figure-hugging black gown with puddle train and lace detailing certainly makes a statement.
+The most striking of black wedding gowns is perhaps the Gothic ballgown style.
+The dramatic silhouette of a voluminous-skirted black ballgown certainly makes a statement that packs a punch!

 The full-skirted Victorian ballgown

-To give the illusion of an hour-glass shape, the full-skirt ballgown with its nipped in waist will turn heads and not just because of its colour.
+To give the illusion of an hour-glass shape, the full-skirted ballgown with its nipped in waist will turn heads and not just because of its colour.
 A gorgeous Victorian-style corseted bodice will give you a smaller waist, naturally accentuating the curves of your bust and hips.
-This is a very flattering style of gown for all body shapes and looks even more striking in black or black lace overlay than an ivory or pastel shade gown.
+This is a very flattering style of gown for all body shapes.

 Where to find a black wedding dress

-As black is still an alternative colour for bridal gowns, apart from the designer collections, you should look for bridesmaid and cocktail dress styles such as these by Pronovias.
+As black is still an alternative colour for bridal gowns, apart from the designer collections, you should look for bridesmaid, prom and cocktail dress styles such as these by Pronovias.